ndlopez/paiza_test/README.md

 ### solution

-The code searches for the "#" input and saves its position (i,j) in a new array.
+The code first searches for the "#" input and saves its position (i,j) in a new array.
 With that info, replace "#" and corresponding "."s by another char, say "x" in the column and row.
 Finally, count how many "x"s are in the modified 2D array.

 Output: